Mayfly277/mayfly277.github.io/_posts/2023-04-26-GOADv2-pwning-part13.md

 > This coerce append automatically when the victim visit the share, no need to click!
 I let you imagine what append if you drop that kind of file on a common public share during your pentest.
 {: .prompt-tip }

+> Here the file start with a "." so it will be hidden if you don't activate show hidden file option.
+> The coerce only append when the file is showed (so in a pentest i recommend to not use a filename starting with ".")
+{: .prompt-info }

 Obviously we could also do a ntlmrelayx to not smb signed server and get share access or admin access depending on the relayed authentication target.

 - And to cleanup the slinky file :